J-Schaefer/Jenkins/README.md

-# Integration of Dockerfile in Jenkinsfile
+# Building Dockerfile using Jenkinsfile